I was lost on what job I really wanted but I found this event gave me the fire I needed. – Jemma Hart

 The day’s not just about meeting company representatives though; you’ll also get to connect with plenty of like-minded students in the same boat as you.

 Part of the recruitment process for most engineering graduate schemes is an assessment centre – and it’s common for you to be asked to complete a group exercise.
 Attending Future female engineers will give you the chance to take part in a team challenge designed to imitate a typical group exercise.
 What better way to prepare for the real thing than gain some valuable practice in a fun, low-pressure environment?

-At the 2016 event, groups of students, supervised by a recruiter, were given a brief and worked together to design and make a solution, before presenting their idea to the rest of the room.
+At previous events, groups of students, supervised by a recruiter, were given a brief and worked together to design and make a solution, before presenting their idea to the rest of the room.
 It was an ideal opportunity to get better at teamwork, problem solving, communicating and presenting – exactly the sorts of soft skills that will help you stand out when it comes to an engineering assessment centre.

 By attending Future female engineers students have the chance to boost their employability (make sure you mention the event on your CV) and show off their potential to the recruiters in the room.
 It’s common for students to end up getting an internship or graduate job with the employers they meet at these events.
 If you impress a recruiter at any point during the day they are likely to make a note of your name.
 Or, if you decide to apply to an employer who attended the event, you can highlight the event in your application.
 It shows that you’ve researched and engaged with the profession – and they may well remember you!